Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 "You’re fine," Xiù promised her.
 "I *like* taking care of you, remember?"

-"I know, but… Ugh."
+"I know, but...
+Ugh."
 Al sipped her tea, and Xiù suppressed her amusement at seeing her not want to admit how good it was. "...I feel a lot like he does right now.
-I wanna be *doing…* something."
+I wanna be *doing...* something."

 Satisfied that the expensive clothes were safe from harm, Xiù sat down next to her, cuddled up, and kissed her.
 "I know.
 I’m really proud of all of you."